lvash/Online-Notebook/Online_notebook.md

    + calibrate qPCR machine
    + change primer concentrations (primer dimers? perhaps lower from .25uL per reaction)
    + Contact Bryan, mentioned [restriction sites](http://blackgrouseresearch.jyu.fi/restriction.html) (need sequences first, emailed Jim to see if they have those)

+**February 2018:**
+* Calibrated the qPCR machine - still negatives are amplifying
+* Moved to a different lab to set up qPCR - used new pipettes, tips, new bottle of nuclease free water - still negatives are amplifying
+* Possible next steps:
+   + Run a plate with just water to see if machine is contaminated (use the Pespeni machine?)
+   + Ordered new SYBR green universal mix and primers AGAIN
+   + Run a gel or sequence to see what is amplifying

 ------
 <div id='id-section16'/>